EduardoZepeda/coffee-bytes-hugo/content/posts/go-structs-herencia-polimorfismo-y-encapsulacion/index.en.md

 ## Golang inheritance using structs

-Go **does not have a word for declaring inheritance in structs**, however it does have something similar that can function as a golang inheritance version of other languages like C++, Java or Python.
+Go **does not have a word for declaring inheritance in structs**, however it does have something similar that can function as a golang inheritance version of other languages like C++, Java or Python, but not exactly as you would like.
+It is composition.

 ### Extend a struct in Golang